-The Conditions of Registration (2022) set out by the Office for Students (OfS) states that providers must take all reasonable steps to ensure that all students have access to resources and support to ensure a high quality academic experience, and enable them to succeed in and beyond Higher Education.
+The new Academic Advising offer reflects the guiding principles of ‘connectedness, inclusivity and confidence’ outlined in the Oxford Brookes 2035 strategy and underpins the Education and Enterprise pillar, supports Oxford Brookes’ Academic Framework, and is aligned with the United Kingdom Advising and Tutoring (UKAT) standards.
+It also aligns with Conditions of Registration (2022) set out by the Office for Students (OfS) states that providers must take all reasonable steps to 'ensure that all students have access to resources and support to ensure a high quality academic experience, and enable them to succeed in and beyond Higher Education'.

-The vision for advising at Oxford Brookes is to achieve a high-quality and inclusive academic support system which engages all students to (pro) actively participate in their own self-development so they have every opportunity to benefit from HE.
+The vision for Academic Advising at Oxford Brookes is to achieve a high-quality and inclusive academic support system which engages all students to (pro) actively participate in their own self-development so they have every opportunity to benefit from HE.

 Use the following guidance and resources to: